“As a Doctor of Naturopathic Medicine, I’m dedicated to shifting the power back to my patients.” – Dr. Sara

 Disease affects the entire person, not just a specific organ or system.
-As ND’s, we address nutritional status, daily lifestyle, family history, feelings, environmental stresses, and physical health are all carefully evaluated and addressed.
+As ND’s, we address nutritional status, daily lifestyle, family history, environmental factors, emotions, and physical health carefully.

 5) The ND as teacher: Docere

 A cooperative doctor-patient relationship has inherent therapeutic value.
 The ND’s major role is to educate and encourage the patient to take responsibility for their own health.

 The physician is a catalyst for healthful change, empowering and motivating the patient to assume responsibility.
 It is the patient, not the ND, who ultimately creates/accomplishes healing.